Kildare Street Club: Redevelopment and reuse

 After the partition of Ireland of 1921, and again after the Second World War, the Kildare Street Club found itself in decline.
+During The Troubles in Ulster (1920–1922) the club and the Masonic Order in Molesworth Street were commandeered by the Irish Republican Army and housed some of the hundreds of refugees from newly formed Northern Ireland.
 In 1976 it merged with the Dublin University Club, thereafter sharing the premises of the latter at 17, St Stephen's Green, under the name "Kildare Street and University Club".
 In 1967 the owner of the Kildare Street premises, Phoenix Assurance, sought permission to demolish half the building and replace it with an office block, having printed the notice in the newspapers in Irish.
 Dublin Corporation refused permission in June 1967.
 The next owners, Rampart Holdings, sought permission to redevelop the interior of the building in March 1971, and as only the exterior of the building was protected by a preservation order, this work was allowed to go ahead.
-The interior of the building was gutted, with the vaulted arcades, stone fireplaces, carved columns, staircase and flying buttresses as removed.
+The interior of the building was gutted, with the vaulted arcades, stone fireplaces, carved columns, staircase and flying buttresses removed.
 The work began in 1971, and was finished by 1973, having converted the interior to accommodate 15,500 square feet of office space.

-The building is now leased to the Heraldic Museum and Genealogical Office and the Alliance française.
+As of 2002, the building was leased to the State Heraldic Museum and Genealogical Office and the Alliance française.